 How to determine if someone is an employee or independent contractor in California

 As an employer, you’ll need to prove that your short-term workers don’t qualify as employees.
 How can you do this?
 Until 2018, the Borello test was used to determine this.
-Now, companies need to use the ABC test, also known as the Dynamex ABC Test, to determine whether someone is an employee or an independent contractor.
+Now, companies must use the ABC test, established by the California Supreme Court in the Dynamex case, to assess worker classifications.

 The ABC test highlights three conditions a person must meet to be considered an independent contractor.
 These are:

-2. An independent contractor must be performing work that is outside the course of your company's usual business.
+- An independent contractor must be performing work that is outside the course of your company's usual business.
+This ensures their role doesn’t overlap with the hiring entity’s business, preventing misclassification under the law.
+The worker’s tasks must fall outside the usual course of the hiring entity’s business activities to qualify as independent contracting.
 For example, hiring a designer to redo your website can be justified as an independent contractor.

 How does California’s AB5 law impact the AV and event industry?